CDN Domains

 Customize your CDN Domain

 If you are a Paid User, you may request a one-time customization of your third-level domain, which allows aligning the CDN URL more closely with your brand identity.
-This can be requested in the SDK console, as seen in the screenshot below.
+For example, you could replace a default id32514.sdkmedia.net domain with yourbrand.sdkmedia.net.

 For Enterprise plans, you may also request to connect your own domain.
 Please contact your CSM for dedicated assistance.